githwxi/XATSHOME/prelude/README.md

 - `z2iforall` is related to `z2forall` in the same way as `iforall` is related to `forall`.
 - `z2irforall` is related to `z2forall` in the same way as `irforall` is related to `forall`.
+- Prefixes `z3` and `z4` mean the zip of 3 and 4 sequences, respectively.
+- `x2forall` essentially means to apply `forall` to the cross of two given sequences.
+- `x2iforall` is related to `x2forall` in the same way as `iforall` is related to `forall`.
+- `ix2forall` essentially means to apply `forall` to the i-cross of two given sequences.

 <!--
 ########################## end of [README.md] ##########################
 -->